Does wholesaling make you feel stupid at times? If you answered yes to this question, you’re not alone.

-Many people are confused and feel lost when it comes to starting.
-The purpose of this writing is not to delve into the intricacies of wholesaling—because I and many others have done this already.
-I will answer the five questions I’m often asked.
+Many people are confused and feel lost when it comes to beginning a career as a wholesaler.
+The purpose of this writing is not to delve into the intricacies of wholesaling—because I (and many others) have done this already.
+Instead, I will answer the three questions I’m asked most often.

 1. What is the best way to get started?

 FYI: You’ve started already, but most people stop without taking consistent action.
 Yes, by reading this article, you’ve shown interest in wholesaling, and that is the first step.

 I’m referring to the education you need about your specific market, trends, and marketing.
 There are many times I see people buy a course or read a book and try to get started, but they know nothing about their market.
-These courses try to incorporate a one-size-fits-all approach, but every market is different.
+These courses try to incorporate a one-size-fits-all approach, but the fact is every market is different.

 What is the estimated rehab cost per square foot?
 What are the buying criteria for a certain area?

 Educating yourself and being able to answer these questions is step one in truly being able to get started.
 So, if you’re trying to find deals and you cannot answer these questions, you’re going to have a problem.

 It’s OK to be a newbie, but it’s not OK to not have done your homework.

 First, do you know what a motivated seller is?
 Honestly, this sounds like a very stupid question, but I have to inform newbies repeatedly that all sellers who respond to a marketing piece are not motivated.

 For example, if the seller is fixing the property up and they say they will be ready to sell when they are done, this is not a motivated seller.